-The Arts MRes allows you to undertake a one year full-time or, two year part-time, research project in one or more of the School of the Arts’ key subject areas: Architecture, Communications and Media, English, Music and Philosophy.
-You will receive training in research skills and supervision from one or more academic specialists in their subject area(s).
+The Music MRes allows you to undertake a one year full-time or, two year part-time, research project in Music.
+You will receive training in research skills and supervision from one or more academic specialists in the subject area.

 This training introduces you to the inter-disciplinary nature of the field and aims to introduce the wide range of methodologies such studies entail.
 Further, you are required to consider how you will approach and structure the dissertation as a project in primary research.
 Finally, the programme will enable you to work closely with a research specialist in the broad musicological field in one of the following areas: musicology, popular music, music industries, composition, analysis, audio-visual, music-technology.

 The MRes Music provides excellent preparation for you if you’re intending to undertake a PhD in the Arts and Humanities, it is also a good choice if you wish to pursue a research project for purposes of professional development or personal interest.
 You will become part of a community of active researchers and will be encouraged to pursue your own research interests in collaboration with an academic supervisor.

 Why School of Music?

 Across the School, our research activity has a strong interdisciplinary nature and is concentrated in three cross-cutting areas:-

 - Media and Industry Studies.

 We're at the forefront of research and postgraduate teaching.
 Our Institute of Popular Music (IPM) was the first academic centre created specifically to study popular music – and where better than in the home of the Beatles?
 It also boasts an enviable archive of donated recorded material.